giampaolo/psutil/docs/index.rst

   .. versionchanged::
     5.3.0 added "attrs" and "ad_value" parameters.

+.. function:: pid_exists(pid)

+  Check whether the given PID exists in the current process list.
+This is faster than doing ``pid in psutil.pids()`` and should be preferred.

 .. function:: wait_procs(procs, timeout=None, callback=None)

   Convenience function which waits for a list of :class:`Process` instances to terminate.
 Return a ``(gone, alive)`` tuple indicating which processes are gone and which ones are still alive.
-The *gone* ones will have a new *returncode* attribute indicating process exit status (it may be ``None``).
+The *gone* ones will have a new *returncode* attribute indicating process exit status (will be ``None`` for processes which are not our children).
-  ``callback`` is a function which gets called every time a process terminates (a :class:`Process` instance is passed as callback argument).
-Function will return as soon as all processes terminate or when timeout occurs.
-Typical use case is:
+  ``callback`` is a function which gets called when one of the processes being waited on is terminated and a :class:`Process` instance is passed as callback argument).
+  This tunction will return as soon as all processes terminate or when *timeout* occurs, if specified.
+  A typical use case may be:

   - send SIGTERM to a list of processes
   - give them some time to terminate